perty/supertrek/ReadMe.md

 I have tried using OCR, it helps for messages but not for code.

-Variable names can not be so descriptive names are not possible.
-Added to that, the author did not write comments on what they are used for.
+Variable names can not be more than two characters so descriptive names are not possible.
+Added to that, the author did not write comments on what they are used for, in most cases.

 The flow of the program can be hard to follow at times.
 There are no boundaries between parts of the program other than the sparse comments the author provided.
 Sometimes the flow jumps back to a line earlier in the program.
 Is it a loop?

 Many calculations are hard to understand partly to naming of variables and partly lack of documentation.
-It is also core of the game logic so it is essential to get right.
+It is also core of the game logic, so it is essential to get right.

 Correctness will also be a challenge, if I have the stamina to type it all in.
 If it seems to work, is it as intended?